Guide Don't Drive™

 Monday Morning Test: If it doesn't hold on Monday morning, we don't teach it.

-The patterns behind the framework
+The patterns behind the operating system

 Fixing creates dependency